farhaansbu/farhaansbu/README.md

 ---

 ## Career Interests
-- Open to any type of software engineering or embedded systems role
+- Open to any type of software engineering, embedded systems, or robotics role
 - Out of all languages, I definitely enjoy working with C++ the most, and I'd love to be able to apply that in the fields of software engineering, embedded systems, or robotics